-Moyamoya disease – A rare disease of the carotid arteries in which they progressively narrow and potentially close, resulting in ischemic or hemorrhagic stroke.
+Moyamoya disease is a disease in which the carotid arteries progressively narrow and potentially close, resulting in ischemic or hemorrhagic stroke.

 Inflammatory blood vessel disorders

-Isolated angitis of the central nervous system – A rare form of inflammatory blood vessel disease that affects the brain and spinal cord; no other blood vessels appear to be affected.
+Primary angiitis of the central nervous system (PACNS) is a rare inflammatory blood vessel disease that only affects the brain and spinal cord.
 Symptoms may include headache, seizure, stroke and degenerative brain disease.

 Cerebral vasculitis related to neoplasms – Diseases of the arteries may rarely complicate systemic tumors.
 Meningitis caused by cancer or lymphoma may affect the small and middle-sized intracranial arteries.